Skip to main content

 However, they do not offer the same level of functionality as current accounts, and you may need to pay an additional administration fee if you decide to withdraw money outside of the stipulated terms of the savings account agreement.

-Numbered Swiss Bank Accounts
+C. Numbered Swiss Accounts

 Yes, the infamous numbered Swiss bank account does still exist and is available for those wanting a higher security account with greater privacy.
 However, these accounts do not offer complete anonymity and secrecy like they once did, due to increased reporting requirements and greater transparency.